cybertec-postgresql/pgwatch2/README.md

 2. Following parameters needs to be set for the gatherer:
   - --datastore=postgres or PW2_DATASTORE=postgres
   - --pg-metric-store-conn-str="postgresql://user:pwd@host:port/db" or PW2_PG_METRIC_STORE_CONN_STR="..."
+  - optionally also adjust the --pg-retention-days parameter.
+By default 30 days (at least) of metrics are kept
 3. If using the Web UI also set the first two parameters (--datastore and --pg-metric-store-conn-str) there, if wanting to clean up data via the UI.